Global Climate Cooling Facts

 Is the Earth really cooling?

 Virtually all scientists agree that the Earth has warmed a small amount since the year 1000 or, if you choose, since 1850, when instrumented temperature records became reasonably accurate and distributed in key areas of the world.
-An alternative view, is that the Earth has been cooling since the 1930s when we had 3 of the 5 warmest years since 1860 in the US, and probably globally if the the world data base were cleaned up as is happening in the US.
+An alternative view, is that the Earth has been cooling since the 1930s when we had 3 of the 5 warmest years since 1860 in the US, and probably globally if the world environmental data base were cleaned up as is happening in the US.
 This site will be developed to show the science and the impacts related to global cooling, a very scary event compared to warming.
 It corresponds in the opposite way to the thousands of global warming sites.
 An unbiased view is at our sister-site: Climate Change Facts.
 The Editor started his interest in climate change in the 1970s, charged with helping industry adapt to the certainty of global cooling.
 Tim Ball has documented the cooling trend and its implications.

-Snow and ice in Bogota (photo), November 2007!!
-(Click)
+Photo: Snow and ice in Bogota (Click) Spanish

 And record cold in Buenos Aires - but "it can't be blamed on Global Warming"!!
-(Click)
+(Click) Spanish

-There are still many solid scientists who think that the amount of warming is so small that it is indistinguishable from the noise in the data sets, and that the data have not been properly adjusted for such things as urban heat island effects, and instrument calibration.
-This is particularly true of the global data set.
-Also, it is generally accepted that the Earth has been much warmer than today, for example, in the time of the dinosaurs (the mid-cretaceous period) when the CO2 was 2 to 4 times greater than today (NOAA).
+rmer than today, for example, in the time of the dinosaurs (the mid-cretaceous period) when the CO2 was 2 to 4 times greater than today (NOAA).
 More recently, in the prior period between ice ages, just 125,000 years ago, the Earth also was much warmer than today and the sea level much higher - by about 13 to 20 feet (4 to 6 meters) (IPCC).
 The primary driver of the past climate shifts is believed to be orbital mechanics and solar variability, with some contribution from Earth geophysical processes, such as volcanic eruptions.
 It is also known that mankind's contribution to CO2 is just a small percent of the total amount.
-Lastly, we know that the Earth's temperature and the level of CO2 rise and fall roughly together, but it is not clear (not proven) whether this is cause and effect by either variable.
+The Earth's ability to absorb CO2 has apparently been underestimated and the climate models need revision per the 31 December 2009 publication of work by Wolfgang Knorr that shows "No Rise of Atmospheric Carbon Dioxide Fraction in Past 160 Years" (a seminal study).
+Lastly,, we know that the Earth's temperature and the level of CO2 rise and fall roughly together, but it is not clear (not proven) whether this is cause and effect by either variable.
 In a first attempt to use a CO2 - based model to predict temperatures, the results are not impressive at all and are exactly opposite observations.

 Hadley Centre Climate Prediction

 Despite what the newspapers say, the cause of the temperature rise, and therefore the future course, is settled only within the consensus group of scientists.
 This is based on work of computer modelers, believing their increasingly complex models show the cause is due to man's activities and that there will be increasing temperatures according to how much additional greenhouse gases are emitted.
-There are many other scientists who are non-modelers, many with backgrounds as atmospheric physicists, climatologists, engineers, meteorologists, and paleo-climatologists, who do not believe the primary cause is mankind, although this could be part of it.
+TScience News: Chilling Possibilitieshere are many other scientists who are non-modelers, many with backgrounds as atmospheric physicists, climatologists, engineers, meteorologists, and paleo-climatologists, who do not believe the primary cause is mankind, although this could be part of it.
 Most of these scientists believe that the sun is at the root of the warming (if any), but that other factors are also at work.
 To help separate fact from fiction, an explanation of these thoughts is included here, along with links to these materials.

 This chart looks ominous until put into the context that the average temperature for 1901-2000 is 13.9C (57.0F), so we are talking about a change from about 13.5 to 14.3 C or 56.3 to 57.
 7 F. Scientifically, we should use absolute temperatures, which would add an additional 273 C (460 F) degrees.
-In this context the increase is about 0.3 % Note on the chart that this premier data set puts the observed global warming at 0.42 deg.
+In this context the increase is about 0.3 % Note on the chart that this premier data globalaTemperatureChartset puts the observed global warming at 0.42 deg.
 C (0.8 deg F) above the mean.
 As seen below, this increase since the mid 1800s is similar to that since the year 1000, although IPCC says the present temperature is likely higher.
-Greenland ice cores indicate that the start of the instrumented data (thermometers) coincides with a cold period in the northern hemisphere and that at the site of a well-studied ice core, the temperature in the mid 1800s was the coldest in 8,000 years.
+Greenland ice cores indicate that the start of the instrumented data (thermometers) coincides with a cold period in the northern hemisphere and that at the site of a well-studied ice core (Global Cooling-Doomsday Called Off), the temperature in the mid 1800s was the coldest in 8,000 years.

-The Global Data is a Mess.
+The Global Data are a Mess.

 For the USA, the trend is less pronounced.
-Three of the 5 warmest years occurred about 80 years ago and 1900 was warner than many recent years.
+Three of the 5 warmest years occurred about 80 years ago and 1900 was warmer than many recent years.
 NOAA/NCDC revised data on May 1, 2007 and NASA did so in August 2007.
 Per NOAA: This new data set uses mostly rural data and algorithms are used to identify and correct extraneous factors such as urban heat island effects.
 NOAA: "U.S. and global annual temperatures are now approximately 1.0°F warmer than at the start of the 20th century, and the rate of warming has accelerated over the past 30 years, increasing globally since the mid-1970's at a rate approximately three times faster than the century-scale trend.
 However, we are still cooler than in the 1930s and several recent years are below 1900.
 Comment: The use of this new NOAA data set has dropped the temperature increase to 1.0 deg.
 F (.56 C) from the "improved data set of 2005" which had yielded a rise of 1.12 F. NOAA also says: The global annual temperature for combined land and ocean surfaces in 2006 was +0.54°C (+0.97°F) above average.
+But in the most recent data NOAA NCDC: "For the contiguous United States, the average temperature for October was 54.5°F (12.5°C), which was 0.3°F (0.2°C) below the 20th century mean, and ranked as the 44th coolest October on record, based on preliminary data."
 The NASA GISS chart of US data is shown.
 Our view: It is not clear this is worth getting excited about, given that the benefits of warming likely exceed the detriments and that this rise may be a data artifact, or a mostly natural variation.
 We believe if the global data set were given equal scrutiny to the US set, global warming would either vanish or be barely detectable.
-Russian Academicians believe major cooling is imminent
+Russian Academicians believe major cooling is imminent.
+The January 2009 PRAVDA ice-age article is likely vetted by them and the IPCC co-chair.

 As the number of stations (often rural) has fallen the temperature has risen in an inverse relationship, suggesting the Urban Heat Island effect is the key component of any rise.